 Running & Writing Tests

-This document assumes you are working from an :ref:`in-development <indevbranch>` checkout of Jython.
-If you are not then some things presented here may not work as they may depend on new features not available in earlier versions of Jython.
+This document assumes you are working from an :ref:`in-development <indevbranch>` checkout of Python.
+If you are not then some things presented here may not work as they may depend on new features not available in earlier versions of Python.

-The shortest, simplest way of running the test suite is the following command from the root directory of your checkout:
+The shortest, simplest way of running the test suite is the following command from the root directory of your checkout (after you have built Python):

 Writing tests for Python is much like writing tests for your own code.
 Tests need to be thorough, fast, isolated, consistently repeatable, and as simple as possible.
 We try to have tests both for normal behaviour and for error conditions.
 Tests live in the Lib/test directory, where every file that includes tests has a test_ prefix.